-Above: West Elm Market’s Enamelware Dinnerware is inspired by vintage enamel plates and made from steel with a porcelain-enamel finish that is shatterproof.
-The dinner plates, white with a black rim, are $40 for a set of four from West Elm.
+Above: West Elm Market’s Enamelware Dinnerware by Crow Canyon Home is inspired by vintage designs, and is made of steel with a shatterproof porcelain-enamel finish.
+The dinner plates come in white with a black rim and are $40 for a set of four.

-Above: From Italian designer Stefania di Petrillo, the Variopinte Enamelware Plates are created by crushing natural pigments and mixing them with glass powder, all applied by hand to the metal before firing.
-The enamel is nontoxic and dishwasher safe; $26 for the blue and white dinner plate (top) at The Vitrine.
-See the full line at Variopinte (online ordering available).
+Above: From Italian designer Stefania di Petrillo, Variopinte Enamelware Plates are created by crushing natural pigments and mixing them with glass powder, all applied by hand before firing.
+The enamel is nontoxic and dishwasher safe; $26 for the blue-and-white dinner plate (shown top) at the Vitrine.

-Above: Best Made Company’s Seamless & Steadfast Enamel Steel Plates are made to be hefty and durable with a rim reinforced with a double dipping of enamel; $35 for two or $90 for six from Best Made Co.
+Above: Best Made Company’s Seamless & Steadfast Enamel Steel Plates are hefty and durable–rims are reinforced with a double dipping of enamel; $35 for two, $90 for six.

-Above: Christine's favorite outdoor dinnerware are designer Tony Farrell’s Wooden Plates.
-Farrell, a wood turner from Cork, Ireland, hand turns the plates using native Irish ash and finishes them with a natural oil; €22 from Makers & Brothers.
+Above: Tony Farrell’s Wooden Plates are Christine’s favorite tableware for outdoor dinners.
+Farrell, a wood turner from Cork, Ireland, hand turns the plates from Irish ash and finishes them with a natural oil; €22 ($29) from Makers & Brothers.

-Above: The Tondo 6-Inch Plate (left) is made from acacia harvested in the forests of the Philippines under a local government reforestation program; $4.95 each from Crate & Barrel.
+Above: The Tondo 12-Inch Platter (left) and the Tondo 6-Inch Plate (right) are made of acacia harvested in the forests of the Philippines under a local government reforestation program; $14.95 and $4.95 each respectively from Crate & Barrel.

-Above: Brook Farm General Store’s Wooden Plates are made from acacia and finished with nontoxic mineral oil and are available in three sizes: small for $12, medium for $17, and large for $22.
+Above: Brook Farm General Store’s Wooden Plates are made of acacia and finished with nontoxic mineral oil.
+They’re are available in three sizes: small for $12, medium for $17, and large for $22.

-Above: Designed by Rino Ono in the Takahashi Kougei wood workshop in Hokkaido, the Cara Wood Plate is made from linden wood and finished with food-grade polyurethane; $55 for the small plate and $90 for the medium size from Muhs Home.
+Above: Designed by Rino Ono in the Takahashi Kougei wood workshop in Hokkaido, Japan, the Cara Wood Plate is made of linden and finished with food-grade polyurethane; $55 for the small plate and $90 for the medium size from Muhs Home.